Distributed Algorithms for Robust Convex Optimization via the Scenario Approach

 \section{Acknowledgement}

-The authors would like to thank Dr. Yuli Zhang for providing Example \ref{exa_dfro} and Mr. Pei Xie for performing the simulations.
+The authors would like to thank the Associate Editor and anonymous reviewers for their very constructive comments, which greatly improve the quality of this work.

 \begin{IEEEbiography} [{ }] {Keyou You} received the B.S. degree in Statistical Science from Sun Yat-sen University, Guangzhou, China, in 2007 and the Ph.D. degree in Electrical and Electronic Engineering from Nanyang Technological University (NTU), Singapore, in 2012.

-From June 2011 to June 2012, he was with the Sensor Network Laboratory at NTU as a Research Fellow.
-Since July 2012, he has been with the Department of Automation, Tsinghua University, China as an Assistant Professor.
-He held visiting positions at Politecnico di Torino, Hong Kong University of Science and Technology, University of Melbourne and etc. His current research interests include networked control systems, parallel networked algorithms, and their applications.
+After briefly working as a Research Fellow at NTU, he joined Tsinghua University in Beijing, China where he is now an Associate Professor in the Department of Automation.
+He held visiting positions at Politecnico di Torino, The Hong Kong University of Science and Technology, The University of Melbourne and etc. His current research interests include networked control systems, distributed algorithms, and their applications.

-He received the Guan Zhaozhi best paper award at the 29th Chinese Control Conference in 2010, and a CSC-IBM China Faculty Award in 2014.
-He was selected to the national ``1000-Youth Talent Program" of China in 2014.\end{IEEEbiography}
+Dr. You received the Guan Zhaozhi award at the 29th Chinese Control Conference in 2010, and a CSC-IBM China Faculty Award in 2014.
+He was selected to the National 1000-Youth Talent Program of China in 2014, and received the National Science Fund for Excellent Young Scholars in 2017.\end{IEEEbiography}

-\begin{IEEEbiography} [{ }] {Roberto Tempo} is currently a Director of Research of Systems and Computer Engineering at CNR-IEIIT, Politecnico di Torino, Italy.
-He has held visiting positions at Chinese Academy of Sciences in Beijing, Kyoto University, The University of Tokyo, University of Illinois at Urbana-Champaign, German Aerospace Research Organization in Oberpfaffenhofen and Columbia University in New York.
-His research activities are focused on the analysis and design of complex systems with uncertainty, and various applications within information technology.
-On these topics, he has published more than 180 research papers in international journals, books and conferences.
-He is also a co-author of the book ``Randomized Algorithms for Analysis and Control of Uncertain Systems, with Applications'', Springer-Verlag, London, published in two editions in 2005 and 2013.
+\begin{IEEEbiography} [{ }] {Roberto Tempo} was a Director of Research of Systems and Computer Engineering at CNR-IEIIT, Politecnico di Torino, Italy.
+He held visiting positions at Tsinghua University in Beijing, Chinese Academy of Sciences, Kyoto University, The University of Tokyo, University of Illinois at Urbana-Champaign, German Aerospace Research Organization in Oberpfaffenhofen and Columbia University in New York.
+His research activities were focused on the analysis and design of complex systems with uncertainty, and various applications within information technology.